spiral/shopify-starter-kit/README.md

 ### Folders descriptions:

-`./src/assets` - there is folder for assets.
-It might contain images, fonts, and necessary files for shopify store.
+`./src/assets` - folder for assets.
+They might be images, fonts, any necessary files for shopify store.
 The same as default Shopify assets folder.
 By default, files from this folder will be copied to `dist` without modification.
 In production mode images will be compressed.